worldlinezero/problem-set-3/README.md

 ```
 problem-set-3/
    images/
-      myimage1.png
-      subfolder/
-         myimage2.png
+      kitchen.png
+      meals/
+         pasta.png
    index.html
-   mysubtopic1.html
-   mysubtopic2.html
-   mysubtopic3.html
+   recipes.html
+   ingredients.html
+   suppliers.html
    README.md
    styles/
+      yourfile.css
 ```

 Of course, your filenames will be different than mine.
 They are alphabetized, so they will likely appear in a different order, too.
-The `subfolder` inside of the `images` folder is optional.
+The `meals/` subfolder inside of the `images/` folder is optional.
 You might find it useful to further categorize your pictures, but it is not required.
-The image files inside of the `images` and `subfolder` folders are examples.
+The image files inside of the `images/` and `meals/` folders are examples.
 Yours, of course, will be named differently.

 ## Deadline

-Your Canvas submission is due at or before 11:59pm on your section-specific due date.
+Your Canvas submission is due at or before 11:59pm on October 21, 2018.
+Please make sure you verify how many grace days you have remaining for the first marking period.
-* October 9, 2018 (A 3/4 & 7/8)
-* October 10, 2018 (B 3/4 & 7/8)

 ### Submission Requirements